AnandKhandekar/Python-course-ECL404/01- Python Introduction.md

 Compared to other programming languages, Python has simple, easy-to-use syntax.
 This makes Python an excellent language to learn to program for beginners.
 ***
-## CODEBLOCKS in Python look like thiese below
+## CODEBLOCKS in Python look like this below
 The`print()` statement is something that we will be using often to communicate and reflect/echo.

 ```python